Affiliated school

 An affiliated school (also affiliated college, federated school, federated college or federated university) is an educational institution that operates independently, but also has a formal collaborative agreement with another, usually larger institution that may have some level of control or influence over its academic policies, standards or programs.

 While a university may have one or several affiliated colleges, it is not necessarily a collegiate university, which is a union or federation of semi-autonomous colleges.
 For the most part, this model is restricted to colleges and universities.
 On rarer occasions, however, elementary schools or high schools may also enter into affiliating agreements.

 Examples of affiliated schools by area

 Canada

 In Canada several universities have federated or affiliated colleges, some of which predate the parent institution.
+A full list of affiliated schools in Ontario can be found at university colleges in Ontario.

 University of Alberta

 St. Joseph's College is the Roman Catholic liberal arts college affiliated with the University of Alberta.
 The college provides offers courses open to students of both institutions, an on-campus chapel for the celebration of mass during the week, and a coeducational residence.